 This year group have demonstrated a mature attitude towards their studies during Year 8 and with continuous hard work and dedication we are confident that they can continue to progress within their studies.

-Please feel free to contact me at school to discuss your child’s progress.
-I look forward to celebrating their future success.
+Please feel free to contact me, via the school office, to discuss your child’s progress.
+I look forward to celebrating their future successes.

 Achievement Team Leader for Year 9